Architecture of Albania: Butrint

-Previously populated by various Illyrian and Ancient Greek tribes, Butrint became a protectorate and subsequently a colony.
+Previously populated by the Ancient Greeks, Butrint became a protectorate and subsequently a colony.
 Nowadays, it demonstrates a high level of Roman urbanisation, while it is among the best preserved remains of Roman heritage in Albania.
 They left its legacy in form of city walls, an aqueduct, the forum, basilicas, baptisteries, baths, an amphitheatre and houses for the middle classes, as well as mansions with central courtyards which were decorated with various mosaics and murals.

+In 31 BC, Roman Emperor Augustus fresh from his victory over Mark Antony and Cleopatra at the battle of Actium renewed the plan to make Buthrotum a veterans' colony.
+New residents expanded the city and the construction included an aqueduct, a Roman bath, houses, a forum complex and a nymphaeum.
+During that era the size of the town was doubled.
+A number of new structures were built next to the existing ones especially around the theatre and the temple of Asklepeios.

+In the early 6th century, Buthrotum became the seat of a bishopric and new construction included the Buthrotum baptistery, one of the largest such paleochristian buildings of its type, and a basilica.
+The diocese of Buthrotum was initially a suffragan of the Metropolis of Nicopolis, the metropolitan capital of Epirus Vetus and in the papal sway, but in the 9th and 10th centuries it is listed with the suffragans of Naupaktos, which succeeded ruined Nicopolis as provincial capital and metropolis of the new Byzantine theme of Nicopolis, bringing it in the sway of the Byzantine Patriarchate of Constantinople.
+After the 14th century, it was under the jurisdiction of the Metropolis of Ioannina.

+Dyrrhachium

 Dyrrachium thrived during the Roman period and became a protectorate after the Illyrian Wars.
 The Amphitheatre of Durrës, which the Romans built, was at that time the largest amphitheatre in the Balkan Peninsula.
 It is the only Roman monument that survived up to the present.

 The Via Egnatia, built by Roman Senator Gnaeus Egnatius, functioned for two millennia as a multi-purpose highway, which once connected the cities of Durrës on the Adriatic Sea in the west to Constantinople on the Marmara Sea in the east.
 Further, the route gave the Roman colonies of the Balkans a direct connection to Rome.

+An amphitheatre was built in the beginning of the 2nd century AD, and was used for performances until the 4th century AD.
+The earthquake of 345/346 likely damaged the monument and closed the 'ludii gladiatorii'.
+An early Christian chapel was constructed on the amphitheatre in the second half of the 4th century.
+The chapel was initially decorated with frescoes; in the 6th century, mosaics were added.
+A medieval chapel was built in the 13th century, also decorated with frescoes.
+The amphitheatre was covered over in the 16th century, after the Ottoman occupation, when a wall was built nearby.
+Marin Barleti described the monument as 'well constructed'.

 Middle Ages

+Cities of Medieval Albania

 Medieval cities in Albania are classified according to two criteria: